MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 This tutorial shows how to set up Photon Multiplayer to work with PlayFab.
 Currently, PlayFab offers the following Photon integrations:

 - Authenticate Photon players with PlayFab
-- Listen for room events using PlayFab Cloud Script callbacks
+- Listen for room events using PlayFab CloudScript callbacks

-We will illustrate how both features work using latest [Photon Unity example project](https://www.assetstore.unity3d.com/en/#!/content/1786).
+We will illustrate how both features work using the latest [Photon Unity example project](https://www.assetstore.unity3d.com/en/#!/content/1786).

 ## Prerequisites